wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/Raspberry Pi - Sync with rysnc/readme.md

 I strongly recommend to SSH into your pi, so you can just copy and paste the code, directly to the pi.

 **1:** First, we want to open the SSH from outside sources.
 To do that, you will have to connect your pi to your monitor, and plug in a keyboard.
 (Mouse not needed).
 Log into your pi by using:

-Username: pi
-Password default: raspberry
+**Username:** `pi`

+**Password default:** `raspberry`

 To get into the config of the pi, type:

 ~~~
 sudo raspi-config
 ~~~

- that will get you into a GUI.
+That will get you into a GUI.

-A super good idea, is first to `expand filesystem`, next `Change User Password`, then `Add to Rastrack` and `Internationalisation Options`.
+A super good idea, is first to `expand filesystem` then `Change User Password`.
+Now `Add to Rastrack` and `Internationalisation Options`.
 Here you can change the language if you want to, as well as the keyboard layout, and time zone.
 It is also safe, to enter the `Overclock` settings, and chose the preset `medium`.
 If you do this, you will also have to reboot the pi, before we continue.
 You are prompted for that.
 If not, type:

 ~~~
 sudo reboot
 ~~~

 Now to enable the SSH access.
 Enter `Advanced Options`, then `SSH`, and `Enable`.

 Before we exit, go into `Advanced Options` again, and choose `Update`.
 This will update the entire pi.
-It will take 3-10 min, depending on overclock, and your SD card’s speed class.
-An SD card speed class 10, does a major difference.
+It will take `3` to `10` min, depending on overclock, and your SD card’s speed class.

+An SD card speed class 10 can have a noticeable difference difference in large file transfers.
 Just as big as going from HDD to SSD on a computer, if not bigger.

 Reboot your pi, by using:

 ~~~